MarcusZeal/mystara-isle-canon/content/Peoples/Player Characters/Luke (Garos).md

 #### Traits and Equipment

 Garos is a boulder of a Dragonborn, imposing and intimidating.
 His dark green scales provide natural camouflage in the forest, and his yellow fins add an exotic touch to his appearance.
-Garos's military training in Eboncrest has equipped him with a wide array of combat skills.
+Garos's military training in [[Ironheart]] has equipped him with a wide array of combat skills.
 His black chain mail is both functional and a symbol of his former rank.
 His arsenal includes a Maul, a Greataxe, and a Greatsword, each weapon carefully maintained and ready for use.

 #### Motivations and Goals

-While Garos retains his loyalty to Eboncrest and his mission to protect the realm, Luke's consciousness brings a new perspective.
+While Garos retains his loyalty to [[Ironheart]] and his mission to protect the realm, Luke's consciousness brings a new perspective.
 He is driven by a desire to understand the forces that brought him to Mystara Isle and to protect the people he encounters.
 The fusion of Garos and Luke creates a complex individual—part seasoned warrior, part modern-day tactician.
 Together, they aim to unravel the mysteries of Mystara Isle and forge a new destiny in this fantastical world.

 ![[luke-garos.png]]